 Changes in diagnostic and surgical procedures have led to a sharp increase in the use of X-ray radiation compared to ten or twenty years ago.
-This increase has also necessitated the rethinking of and inventing newer techniques within the scope of X-ray protection.
+This increase has also necessitated the rethinking of and inventing of newer techniques within the scope of X-ray protection.

 What is the need for X-ray protection?

 One aspect that is not typically accounted for is that of scatter radiation.
 Medical professionals are the ones who stand closest to patients during procedures involving fluoroscopes.
-The radiation particles scatter after they hit the patient, and this increases the radiation dosage experienced by the medical team.
+The radiation particles scatter after they hit the patient, and this increases the radiation dose experienced by the medical team.
 Even with suitable lead-lined garments, adequate X-ray protection is not a given.
-Moreover, leaded gear can be quite heavy to wear, and wearing them for long hours while bending over the surgical table can cause stress injuries on areas like the neck, spine, hips, and knees.
+Moreover, leaded gear can be quite heavy to wear, and wearing it for long hours while bending over the surgical table can cause stress injuries to areas like the neck, spine, hips, and knees.
 There is clearly a need for better X-ray protection for physicians.

 How to ensure maximum protection